Iepoev/Thesis/paper/source/07_medische_context.md

  - RMSSD
  - HTI

+Therefore, 60 seconds appears to be an acceptable recording time for lnRMSSD data collection in col- legiate athletes. [@Esco2014]

 #### Frequency domain

 Various oscillations have been measured with a frequency ranging from seconds to >24 hours and can be roughly grouped into different bands (see table \ref{hrv_freq}).
 The LF and HF bands are significant because their oscillations can be affected by breathing rythm.
 More specifically, the LF band is affected by slow breaths (3 to 9 per minute) and the HF band is affected by fast breathing (9 to 24 per minut)e